The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 She had finished an NTP certification, a Reiki master training, and several hundred hours of clinical study.
 She had a method.
 She had paying clients.
 What she did not have was the platform to take it serious: a brand, a working assessment, a course, a portal, a way to handle compliance, and a way to get out from under tools she did not own.

-We had a quarter.
-The constraint was sharp: it had to feel unhurried in a category of fast-talking wellness sites, it had to handle health information correctly, and it had to be cheap to operate solo.
+I had a quarter.
+The constraint was sharp.
+It had to feel unhurried in a category of fast-talking wellness sites, it had to handle health information correctly, and it had to be cheap to operate solo.

 Everything from the wordmark to the warehouse.